Roofing Types – Understanding Your Roof

 Weathered Single-ply membranes

-Single ply roofing systems have a waterproofing layer that is laid over the original roof to provide a barrier to the elements.
+Single ply flat roofing systems have a waterproofing layer that is laid over the original roof to provide a barrier to the elements.
 They are easy to install and have a lower inherent risk compared to more complex systems.
 These membranes are long lasting, cost effective, and environmentally friendly.
 But remember, this is just a single layer of protection.
 Let’s look at the cons.

 - Flashing is a general concern.